 What to pack for a road trip with your dog(s)

-If you are like us, you love your dogs and want to spend as much time with them as you can.
-Taking your dog on a road trip, whether it be for a couple of days, or a week or so, can be a lot of fun, but it can also be full of challenges that you may not have fully considered before.
+If you are like us, you love your dogs and want to spend as much time with them as possible.
+Taking your dog on a road trip, whether for a couple of days, or a week, can be a lot of fun, but it can also be full of challenges that you may not have fully considered before.

-With a little guidance, planning, and some adjustments to your expectations, a road trip with your dog can be a great idea.
-Before you hit the road with your best friend as your co-pilot, be sure to pack these items and you will be sure to have a great trip that is enjoyable for both of you.
+A road trip with your dog can be a great idea with a little guidance, planning, and some adjustments to your expectations.
+Before you hit the road with your best friend as your co-pilot, pack these items, and you will be sure to have a great enjoyable trip for both of you.
 So, let’s start planning your pet-friendly travel adventures.

 What to Pack:

 Pack jugs of water to ensure your dog has water at all times.
-I would recommend several 4L jugs (some frozen in advance to maintain coldness), and a couple smaller 1-2 L bottles for carrying, and refilling in hotel rooms.
+I would recommend several 4L jugs (some frozen in advance to maintain coldness) and a couple of smaller 1-2 L bottles for carrying and refilling in hotel rooms.
 Squeeze bottles work great for rinsing paws, as well as preventing spillage.
-It is always a great idea to keep bottled water on hand because not all communities may have safe drinking water.
+Keeping bottled water on hand is always a great idea because not all communities may have safe drinking water.

 • Water Bowls:

-Bring stable water bowls for when you are in your hotel room, as well as collapsible bowls for when you are out exploring.
+Bring stable water bowls for when you are in your hotel room and collapsible bowls for when you are out exploring.
 Portable travel bowls are light and easy to carry with you in a small bag or backpack.

 Bring your dog’s favourite toys to play with on your road trip.
 If your dog is an active dog who needs to run and play in a park to burn off pent-up energy, bring a “chuck-it” toy or something similar that your dog enjoys.
-Keeping your dog from being bored is key to having an amazing road trip.
+Keeping your dog from being bored is key to having a fantastic road trip.

 • Enrichment Toys: